EssenceOfChaos/jumbletron/README.md

 To start application...

-start the angular development server by `cd frontend` and `ng s`
+navigate to the angular client-facing application with `cd frontend`, install the dependencies with `yarn install` or `npm install`, then start the development server with `ng s`.

-start flask and connect to the db by `cd backend` and running `./bootstrap.sh &`
+start flask and connect to the db with `cd backend` and running `./bootstrap.sh &`